Multiagent Learning for Competitive Opinion Optimization: Introduction

 \section{Introduction}

 The opinion forming process in a social network can be naturally thought as opinion influencing and updating dynamics.
 This already attracted researchers' interest a while ago in mathematical sociology, and recently in theoretical computer science.
-DeGroot \cite{degroot} modeled the opinion formation process by associating each individual with a numeric-value opinion and letting the opinion be updated by weighted averaging the opinions of her friends and her own, where the weights represent how much she is influenced by her friends.
+DeGroot~\cite{degroot} modeled the opinion formation process by associating each individual with a numeric-value opinion and letting the opinion be updated by weighted averaging the opinions of her friends and her own, where the weights represent how much she is influenced by her friends.
 This update dynamics will converge to a consensus where all individuals hold the same opinions.
-However, we can easily observe that in the real world, the consensus is difficult to be reached.
-Friedkin and Johnsen \cite{friedkin} differentiated an expressed opinion that each individual in the networks updates over time from an internal opinion that each individual is born with and stays unchanged.
+However, we can easily observe that in the real world, consensus is difficult to be reached.
+Friedkin and Johnsen~\cite{friedkin} differentiated an expressed opinion that each individual in the networks updates over time from an internal opinion that each individual is born with and stays unchanged.
 Thus, an individual would always be influenced by her inherent belief, and the dynamics converges to an unique equilibrium, which may not be a consensus.

-Bindel et al. \cite{bindel} viewed the updating rule mentioned above equivalently as each player updating her expressed opinion to minimize her quadratic individual cost function, which consists of the disagreement between her expressed opinion and those of her friends, and the difference between her expressed and internal opinions.
+Bindel et al.~\cite{bindel} viewed the updating rule mentioned above equivalently as each player updating her expressed opinion to minimize her quadratic individual cost function, which consists of the disagreement between her expressed opinion and those of her friends, and the difference between her expressed and internal opinions.
 They analyzed how socially good or bad the system can be at equilibrium compared to the optimum solution in terms of the price of anarchy \cite{koutsoupias:papadimitriou:anarchy}.
-The price of anarchy is at most 9/8 tight in undirected graphs and is unbounded in directed graphs.
-Nevertheless, a bounded price of anarchy can be obtained for weighted Eulerian graphs in \cite{bindel}, where the total incoming weights equal to the total outgoing weights at each node, while the price of anarchy is bounded for opinion formation games with directed graphs more general than weighted Eulerian graphs in \cite{chen:chen:lu}.
+For directed graphs, we also had a price-of-anarchy result in a general class of graphs where no node is influencing others much more than being influenced \cite{chen:chen:lu}.